segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/friendbuy/index.md

 In order to take advantage of this Source destination, you must be sending Friendbuy customer data either through  their ['track','order' JavaScript integration](https://developers.friendbuy.com/#tracking) or by POSTing shares and orders to the [REST API](https://developers.friendbuy.com/#rest-api).

 ## Send Data to Friendbuy
 The Friendbuy Source works better when you also connect Friendbuy as a downstream destination within Segment.
-With the Friendbuy Destination, you can use Segment’s snippets to load Friendbuy’s JavaScript integration used to power loading widgets and tracking of customers, orders, and products.
+With the Friendbuy Destination, you can use Segment's snippets to load Friendbuy's JavaScript integration used to power loading widgets and tracking of customers, orders, and products.
 Check out the [Friendbuy Destination documentation](https://segment.com/docs/destinations/friendbuy/) to get started.